Layered Canned Sardine Salad (Iwashi)

 4. Step 4:

-Fill the eggs with water, bring to a boil.
-Cook the eggs over moderate heat for about 8 minutes.
-They must be hard-boiled.
-Pour the boiled eggs with cold water so that the shell is well cleaned.
-Peel the cooled eggs, cut in half and separate the whites from the yolks.
+Cover the eggs with water and bring to a boil.
+Cook over moderate heat for about 8 minutes — they should be hard-boiled.
+Run cold water over the cooked eggs so they peel easily.
+Peel the cooled eggs, cut them in half, and separate the whites from the yolks.

 5. Step 5: